Proposed Project Lists

-To address these and other facility-related issues, voters will be asked to approve a half-cent sales tax for school renovations, repairs, construction and other projects during the November election.
-The half cent would last for twelve years and would include oversight by an independent citizens’ committee.
+To address these and other facility-related issues, voters approved a half-cent sales tax for school renovations, repairs, construction and other projects during the November 2018 election.
+The half cent will last for twelve years and will include oversight by an independent citizens’ committee.

-Should voters approve the Half-Cent for Schools, it will bring in an additional $22 million dollars for each of the next twelve years for school facilities.
-Combined with the 1½ mill property tax that is earmarked for capital improvements, those revenues would allow the district to address a significant majority of facilities needs at every single campus and bring all schools up to a much higher standard of comfort, safety, efficiency, and education.
+The Half-Cent for Schools is expected to bring in an additional $22 million dollars for each of the next twelve years for school facilities.
+Combined with the 1½ mill property tax that is earmarked for capital improvements, those revenues will allow the district to address a significant majority of facilities needs at every single campus and bring all schools up to a much higher standard of comfort, safety, efficiency, and education.

 This proposed project list is the result of more than a year’s worth of work that included gathering input from parents, teachers and staff and community members in collaboration with the Alachua County Council of PTAs (ACCPTA), a community-wide facilities survey conducted by the ACCPTA, and a thorough review by outside consultants of the needs of every building on every campus and the cost of meeting those needs.
-That input and information has been carefully reviewed and consolidated into this plan within the resources that would be available to the district should the Half-Cent for Schools be approved by voters.
+That input and information has been carefully reviewed and consolidated into this plan within the resources that will now be available.

 It is important to note that this plan does not include every project that the district, schools and community would like to complete on each campus.
 However, it does represent a large majority of those projects.
 That includes the renovation and modernization of most classrooms, which can include new furniture, technology infrastructure, lighting, flooring, painting, etc.